adrhill/SparseConnectivityTracer.jl/docs/src/dev/how_it_works.md

 which keeps track of the primal computation and allows tracing through comparisons and control flow.
 This is how [**local** spasity patterns](@ref TracerLocalSparsityDetector) are computed.

-!!! tip "Tip: SparseConnectivityTracer as binary ForwardDiff"
+!!! tip "Tip: View SparseConnectivityTracer as binary ForwardDiff"
      SparseConnectivityTracer's `Dual{T, GradientTracer}` can be thought of as a binary version of [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl)'s own `Dual` number type.
-     This is a good mental model for SparseConnectivityTracer if you are already familiar with ForwardDiff and its limitations.
+     This is a good mental model for SparseConnectivityTracer if you are familiar with ForwardDiff and its limitations.

 ## Index sets